DominikN/docs_new/docs/tutorials/mbed-tutorials/tutorial_2.md

 title: ROSbot with WS2812B LEDs signalization
 ---

+> **WARNING**: When mbed firmware is uploaded to internal STM32F4 microcontroller, https://cloud.husarion.com is no available for your ROSbot.
+>
 > This tutorial requires [the Mbed OS version of ROSbot firmware](https://github.com/husarion/rosbot-firmware-new)!

 ## Introduction